+CSR

-- (1) A distribute may elect to have an eligible rollover distribution paid directly to a single eligible retirement plan specified by the distributee.
-However, this election may not be made if the total eligible rollover distributions paid to the distributee will be less than two hundred dollars (\$200). - (2) A distributee may elect to divide an eligible rollover distribution so that part is paid directly to an eligible retirement plan and part is paid to the distributee.
-However, the part paid directly to the eligible retirement plan must total at least five hundred dollars (\$500). - (3) A distributee will be provided with an initial notice in compliance with the rules of Internal Revenue Code (Code) section 402(f), advising the distributee that there will be withheld an amount equal to twenty percent (20%) (or such other amount as may from time to time be prescribed by the Code or the Secretary of Treasury or his or her designate) on any eligible rollover distribution that is not transferred directly to an eligible retirement plan.
-In general, payment to a distributee shall begin no sooner than thirty (30) days after the initial notice is given.
-However, payment may be made sooner if the notice clearly informs the distributee of the right to a period of at least thirty (30) days to consider the decision of whether or not to make a direct rollover, and the distributee, after receiving the notice, makes an affirmative election to either receive an immediate distribution or directly roll over the eligible rollover distribution to an eligible retirement plan.
-If, however, the distributee fails to make any such affirmative election within thirty (30) days after the initial notice is given, the distributee will be provided with a second notice, affording the distributee with an additional opportunity to make an affirmative election.
-If the distributee fails to make an affirmative election within the thirty (30)-day period after the second notice is given to either receive an immediate distribution or directly roll over the eligible rollover distributeous to an eligible retirement plan, the distributee will be treated as having made an affirmative election to receive an immediate distribution, and, accordingly, the eligible rollover distribution (less the twenty percent (20%) required to be withheld) will be paid to the distributee immediately after such thirty (30)-day period expires.
+(1) A distribute may elect to have an eligible rollover distribution paid directly to a single eligible retirement plan specified by the distribute.
+However, this election may not be made if the total eligible rollover distributions paid to the distribute will be less than two hundred dollars (\$200).

+(2) A distribute may elect to divide an eligible rollover distribution so that part is paid directly to an eligible retirement plan and part is paid to the distribute.
+However, the part paid directly to the eligible retirement plan must total at least five hundred dollars (\$500).

+(3) A distributee may elect a direct rollover after having received a written notice which complies with the rules of Internal Revenue Code (Code) section 402(f).
+In general, payment to a distributee shall not begin until thirty (30) days after the notice is given.
+However, payment may be made sooner if the notice clearly informs the distributee of the right to a period of at least thirty (30) days to consider the decision of whether or not to make a direct rollover, and the distributee, after receiving the notice, makes an affirmative election to receive an immediate distribution.
+A distributee who fails to make an election in the thirty (30)-day period shall receive the eligible rollover distribution immediately after the thirty (30)-day period expires.

-- (4) For purposes of this regulation, the following terms have the meanings set forth below: - (A) An "eligible rollover distribution" is any distribution or withdrawal payable under the terms of this plan to a participant, which is described in Code section 402(c)(4).
+(4) For purposes of this regulation, the following terms have the meanings set forth below:

+(A) An "eligible rollover distribution" is any distribution or withdrawal payable under the terms of this plan to a participant, which is described in Code section 402(c)(4).
 In general, this term includes any single-sum distribution, and any distribution which is one in a series of substantially equal periodic payments made over a period of less than ten (10) years, and is less than the distributee's life expectancy.
 However, an eligible rollover distribution does not include the portion of any distribution that constitutes a minimum required distribution under Code section 401(a)(9).
 Such term also does not include a distribution to the participant's beneficiary, unless the beneficiary is the participant's spouse.

-A portion of a distribution shall not fail to be an eligible rollover distribution merely because the portion consists of aftertax employee contributions which are not includible in gross income.
-However, such portion may be paid only to an individual retirement account or annuity described in section 408(a) or (b) of the Code, or to a qualified defined contribution plan described in section 401(a) or 403(a) of the Code that agrees to separately account for amounts so transferred, including separately accounting for the portion of the distribution which is includible in gross income and the portion of such distribution which is not so includible. - (B) "Eligible retirement plan" means: - 1.
-An individual retirement account described in Code section 408(a); - 2.
-An individual retirement annuity described in Code section 408(b); - 3.
-An annuity plan described in Code section 403(a); and - 4.
-An annuity contract described in Code section 403(b); - 5.
-An eligible plan under Code section 457(b) which is maintained by an eligible employer described in Code section 457(e)(1)(A); and
+(B) "Eligible retirement plan" means:

+1. An individual retirement account described in Code section 408(a);

+2. An individual retirement annuity described in Code section 408(b);

+3. An annuity plan described in Code section 403(a); and

-6. A qualified trust described in Code section 401(a), but only if the terms of the plan permit the acceptance of rollover distributions.
+4. A retirement plan qualified under Code section 401(a), but only if the terms of the plan permit the acceptance of rollover distributions.